Jasonblalack/zyngapoker/Translations.md

 2. Replacing the original text in-place with the translated text

 The second variant is the more advanced one, but requires code compilation - like in typical built tasks.
 This has two benefits: It reduces the actual code needed and improves performance because additional method calls and lookups are reduced.

+The second case works absolutely easy for `tr()` and `trc()` but needs some help by actual JavaScript code to support plurals when using `trn()`.
+This is the reason why almost all translation calls are removed from the optimized code but there is a new method `trnc()` being called.
+This method is basically a reduced version of `trn()` with injected translated texts instead of original texts.